Family Fostering Logo

 2. Risks

 Children and young people can be drawn into violence or they can be exposed to the messages of extremist groups by many means.
-These can include through the influence of family members or friends and/or direct contact with extremist groups and organisations or, increasingly, through the internet via social media or other websites.
-This can put a young person at risk of being drawn into criminal activity and has the potential to lead to the child or young person suffering significant harm'.
+These can include through the influence of family members or friends and/or direct contact with extremist groups and organisations or through online content in particular via social media that can normalise radical views or promote violent extremism.

 3. Indicators